Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-W1E6EWrAsII,176.6,214.36.md

 ### Transcript

-> So as Oscar, our Game Director said in the PC Gamer interview
+> Director said in the PC gamer interview
-> You will not have to defend your base,  and the main justification for this is again, the map is huge and
+> you will not have to defend your base
+> and the main justification for this is
+> again the map is huge and traversing it
-> traversing it can take some time and you definitely don't want
+> can take some time and you definitely
-> creatures destroying your base, your perfectly optimised base while you're ages away and you're unable to come back and
+> don't want creatures destroying your
+> base your perfectly optimized base while
+> you're ages away and you're unable to
+> come back and defend it basically so
-> defend it basically.
-So while you're exploring you're gonna be running into hostile creatures, so let's not forget about that!
+> while you're exploring you're gonna be
+> running into hostile creatures so let's
+> not forget about that it's kind of
-> It's kind of dangerous out there!
+> dangerous out there
-> And what about turrets to defend your base ... shhhh... if you want turrets ... play Sanctum 2...
+> and what about turrets to defend your